![]() |

 NT: Brand is behaviour.

-NT: You don't have to be the best, you just have to have the best reputation.
+NT: You do not have to be the best, you just have to have the best reputation.

 NT: When you boil it down, this branding stuff is so simple even an engineer could do it.

-RN: Your brand should be something you would happily tattoo on yourself.
+RN: Your brand mark should be something you would happily tattoo on yourself.

 On market share